Receive Voice Input to an Echo Button Skill

 Input Handlers and Reprompts

 As with any Alexa skill, your Echo Button skill can specify a reprompt in its response.
-Alexa speaks the reprompt if the microphone has been open for eight seconds without user input.
-After eight seconds, Alexa speaks the reprompt and the microphone opens for eight more seconds.
+Alexa speaks the reprompt if the microphone has been open for a few seconds without user input.
+After a few seconds, Alexa speaks the reprompt and the microphone opens for a few more seconds.

 If, after the reprompt, the user still doesn't respond, then the microphone turns off and the session closes.
 The session is notified of this through the